Kamov Ka-27

-The Kamov Ka-27 (NATO reporting name 'Helix') is a military helicopter developed for the Soviet Navy, and currently in service in various countries including Russia, Ukraine, Vietnam, China, South Korea, and India.
+The Kamov Ka-27 (NATO reporting name 'Helix') is a military helicopter developed for the Soviet Navy, and as of 2024 is in service in various countries including Russia, Ukraine, Vietnam, China, South Korea, and India.
 Variants include the Ka-29 assault transport, the Ka-28 downgraded export version, and the Ka-32 for civilian use.

 Design and development

 The helicopter was developed for ferrying and anti-submarine warfare.
 Design work began in 1969 and the first prototype flew in 1973.
-It was intended to replace the decade-old Kamov Ka-25, and had to have identical or inferior external dimensions compared to its predecessor.
+It was intended to replace the decade-old Kamov Ka-25, and had to have identical or smaller external dimensions than its predecessor.
 Like other Kamov military helicopters it has coaxial rotors, removing the need for a tail rotor.
 In total, five prototypes and pre-series helicopters were built.
 Series production started at Kumertau in July 1979, and the new helicopter officially entered service with the Soviet Navy in April 1981.

-The Ka-27 has a crew of three with a pilot and a navigator both installed in the cockpit, and a sonar operator installed behind.
+The Ka-27 has a crew of three with a pilot and navigator both stationed in the cockpit, and a sonar operator seated behind them.
 It has a four-leg fixed landing gear.
 The Ka-27 is equipped with two lateral buoys, that can be inflated in the case of a forced landing on water.

 The Ka-27PL anti-submarine version is equipped with a radar, and either a dipping sonar or a magnetic anomaly detector.
 It can also carry either up to 36 sonobuoys, or a torpedo, or between six and eight conventional depth charges, or a single nuclear one.
 Ka-27PLs generally operate in pairs as hunter-killer teams.